Len-PGH/serverless_examples/serverless_receptionist.md

 ```

 The assistant supports multiple languages, each with a language code, voice setting, and name.
-US English and US Spanish is used for this example.
+US English and US Spanish is used in the example.

 ## Conclusion

 Configuring virtual assistants involves defining various aspects of their behavior, such as prompts, functions, and supported languages.
-This JSON configuration snippet offers insights into how a customer support virtual assistant can be configured to handle calls and interactions effectively.
+This JSON configuration example offers insights into how a customer support virtual assistant can be configured to handle calls and interactions.

 ## Full Example